EliAndrewC/l7r/setting/l7r.md

 ### Akodo no Damasu Jinsei

 The second son of Akodo no Damasu Taro, Jinsei's father sent him to Toshi Ranbo after his gempukku the week before Setsubun last year to continue his training.
-Believing that strength will be needed in the years ahead as peaceful relations with the Crane clan inevitably break down again, Jinsei has spent considerable time in the Temple of Bishamon praying before its holy relics, as well as testing himself in the city's many dojos.
+Believing that strength will be needed in the years ahead as peaceful relations with the Crane Clan inevitably break down again, Jinsei has spent considerable time in the Temple of Bishamon praying before its holy relics, as well as testing himself in the city's many dojos.

 ### Akodo no Damasu Maya